Tgnks/Tgnks/README.md

 - 👋 Hi, I’m Naveen Kumar Singh
 - 👀 I’m interested in Solving the real live problems
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning TensorFlow
-- 💞️ I’m looking to collaborate on Data Analyst projects that leads to solving a problem.
+- 💞️ I’m looking to collaborate on Data Engineer projects that leads to solving a problem.
-- 📫 To reach me in real time check my Insta @tgnks
+- 📫 To reach me in real time check my Insta @naveen61_
-- 😄 Pronouns: ...
-Laltu Bhaiya
+- 😄 People call me:  Laltu
 - ⚡ Fun fact: I scored runs when needed the most.

 <!---